Zillow’s AI Move for Agents in 2026

 Get simplified explanations

-Watch video summaries
+Use audio and video summaries

-Explore mind maps
+Explore visual mind maps

 Navigate step-by-step planning tools

-Why This Is a Smart Top of Funnel Play
+Why This Is a Smart Top-of-Funnel Play

 Mortgage basics